psethu/gelfand/README.md

 ```console
 cd app-root/repo
 ```
-To run new migrations first SSH into the server, go to the app root and then run:
+To update the database with new migrations first SSH into the server, go to the app root and then run:
 ```console
 bundle exec rake db:migrate RAILS_ENV="production"
 ```